Briefing Of KUNA Main News For Wednesday Until 12:00 GMT

-(MENAFN- Kuwait News Agency (KUNA)) KUWAIT -- His Highness the Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah has cabled Iraqi President Abdulatif Rashid and Prime Minister Mohammad Shayaa Al-Sudani expressing wholehearted condolences on the people who lost their lives in a fire at a hall during a wedding in Ninawa.
+(MENAFN- Kuwait News Agency (KUNA)) KUWAIT -- His Highness the Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah has sent a cable to King of Lesotho Letsie III congratulating him on the national day of his country.

-IRBIL -- At least 114 people have perished in a ferocious fire that gutted a wedding hall in Ninawa in northern Iraq.
+KUWAIT -- His Highness the Crown Prince Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah has received from Qatari Amir Sheikh Tamim bin Hamad Al-Thani an invitation to His Highness the Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah to participate in 3rd Asian Cooperation Dialogue Summit.

+VIENNA -- The committee for monitoring the oil market, an offshoot of OPEC+, is due to hold a virtual meeting to review crude output.

 Legal Disclaimer: